jameshegarty/rigel/README.md

     modules.underflow( A : Type, count : Uint, cycles : Uint, upstream : Bool, [tooSoonCycles : Bool] )
     fields: {..., kind="underflow", A=A, count = count }

 `underflow` is used to set up the DRAM test harness.
-If the AXI bus recieves fewer data items than it was expecting, it crashes the board.
+If the AXI bus receives fewer data items than it was expecting, it crashes the board.
 Underflow can occur for two reasons:

 *Underflow on the output:* The pipeline didn't write enough values (not enough valid bits were true).
 For this case, set `upstream=false`, and it will monitor the writes.
 It will expect to see at least `count` items in `cycles` cycles.
 If this doesn't occur, it will write DEADBEEFs to the bus until `count` items have occured. `tooSoonCycles` will optionally also raise an assert in the Verilog simulator if the pipeline exits too soon (which is probably also an error of some sort).